-Owls are birds of prey that hunt at night.
-We hardly ever see them because when the hawks and falcons of the world clock out, the owls clock in.
+There’s no doubting the majesty of owls.
 On silent, fluffy-edged stealth wings, they hunt small, nocturnal animals while it's dark, occasionally hooting or screaming at each other through the night.
-Then, when the sun shows up again, they repair to their favorite roost and let the other raptors go about their business eating day creatures.
+Then, when the sun shows up again, they return to their favorite roost and let the other raptors go about their business eating day creatures.